 As we create infrastructure for passenger, commuter, and freight rail, we also are moving more goods and more people in an environmentally sustainable way.
-According to the American Public Transportation Association (APTA), rail travel emits up to 83 percent fewer greenhouse gases than driving and up to 73 percent fewer than flying.
-The Long Bridge Environmental Impact Statement states that CSX is planning to expand from 18 trains per day now to 42 in 2040.
+According to the American Public Transportation Association (APTA), rail travel emits up to 83 percent less greenhouse gases than driving and up to 73 percent less than flying.
+According to the Long Bridge Environmental Impact Statement, CSX is planning to expand from 18 trains per day now to 42 in 2040.
 For a company that moves one ton of freight 508 miles on a single gallon of gas, this provides four times the fuel savings and environmental benefits than moving freight on our highways.